-Dell desktops may support 5.1/7.1 audio.
-If you are setting up 5.1/7.1 audio. you must connect the speakers to the appropriate ports for best audio output.
+Dell desktops may support 5.1 or 7.1 audio.
+If you are setting up 5.1 or 7.1 audio, you must connect the speakers to the appropriate ports for best audio output.

-NOTE: For more information on the ports available on your computer or tablet, see the Specifications at www.dell.com/support.

-NOTE: For best results, place the speakers as specified in the documents that shipped with your speakers.

-NOTE: On computers with a discrete sound card, connect the speakers to the connectors on the card
+- (i) NOTE: For more information on the ports available on your computer or tablet, see the Quick Start Guide shipped with your computer or see the Setup and Specifications at www.dell.com/support. - () NOTE: For best results, place the speakers as specified in the documents shipped with your speakers. - () NOTE: On computers with a discrete sound card, connect the speakers to the connectors on the card.

-Configuring 5.1/7.1 audio
+Configuring 5.1 and 7.1 audio